 It comes from various places on earth, including the ground, petroleum deposits, broken-down prehistoric algae, zooplankton, and dinosaurs.
 This crude petroleum is extracted from the ground, via drilling, and is then refined for various uses.
 The refining process yields hundreds of different usable products, a few of which find their way into automobiles.

 Lighter fractions of the distillation process, such as gasoline and diesel fuel, are used to run the engine.
 Heavier fractions such as motor oil, lubricate the engine while grease lubricates wheel bearings.
 Motor oil derived from crude petroleum is referred to as conventional motor oil.

-Synthetic motor oil does not come from the ground, but from a chemical processing plant.
+Synthetic motor oil comes from a chemical processing plant, not from the ground.
 Instead of being refined from the remains of ancient animal and plant life, synthetic oil is made in a laboratory.
-Today, synthetic oil manufacturers use methane, carbon monoxide, and carbon dioxide to produce synthetic oils and fuels for various uses.
+Nowadays, manufacturers use methane, carbon monoxide, and dioxide to produce synthetic oils and fuels.

 Synthetic Motor Oil Vs Regular Motor Oil

-How Do You Determine Whether Regular Or Synthetic Is The Right Type Of Oil For Your Vehicle?
+How Can You Tell Whether Regular Or Synthetic Is The Right Type Of Oil For Your Vehicle?

 Two main differences exist between synthetic and regular motor oils.
 The first difference is in how they are made.
 The second difference is their functionality and their effect on your car’s engine.
 When it comes to performance, synthetic motor oil is better.
 Synthetic oil engines perform 47% better than engines using regular motor oil.
-Synthetic oil’s low level of friction protects the engine while the additives help clean engine deposits.
+Its low levels of friction protect the engine.

-Further benefits of synthetic motor oils include fewer emissions, longer oil change intervals, reduced engine drag, better all-weather protection, and a quicker engine start time.
+There are more benefits of synthetic motor oil like fewer emissions, reduced engine drag, longer oil change intervals, and quicker engine start time.